safa-sabry/safa-sabry/README.md

 ## Hi there 👋

-I'm Safa, a finance student studying at Concordia University.
+I'm Safa, a finance student at Concordia University.

 💻 I'm coding to...
 - Grow as a problem solver